What is a Medical Imaging Solution and How to Build it to Store & Share Medical Images?

-DICOM (Digital Imaging and Communication in Medicine) is the set of standards or protocols that specify how medical images must be communicated and managed.
+DICOM (Digital Imaging and Communication in Medicine) is a set of standards or protocols that specify how medical images must be communicated and managed.

 It aims to ensure interoperability between systems that collect, store and save medical images.

-If there wasn’t DICOM in place, different healthcare solutions and imaging systems would have been managing and storing clinical images in any way that is easy for them, resulting in interoperability issues when it comes to sharing those images from one system to another.
+If DICOM wasn’t there, different healthcare and imaging systems would store and manage clinical images in a way that’s feasible to them.
+It would result in interoperability issues when sharing these images from one system to another.

 To make you understand DICOM easily, we’re sharing a complete clinical workflow of a patient requiring to go through an MRI.